hexadec/Quantum/README.md

 > This app will also show the matrix and vector representations of the states and operators in a straightforward way.
 > The limit is only the computing power of your device!

+### About the backend
+> The app uses a home-made backend written entirely in Java.
+Since the app does not use
+> Qiskit, no such functionality is included.
+Scripts cannot be run, however, it is coming soon!

 ### Main features

-- At most 6 qubits
+- At most 8 qubits
 - Gates with at most 4 qubits
 - Parallel processing (1-64 threads)
 - Extremely high number of shots (up to 2^20)